silent1mezzo/mckerlie.com/content/posts/speeding-up-postgres-restores-part-2/index.md

+---
-# Speeding up Postgres Restores Part 2
+title: "Speeding up Postgres Restores Part 2"
+date: 2017-04-12
+categories: development
+---

 ![Pug wrapped in a blanket](pg-pug-2.jpeg)*Apparently there’s a lot of pugs in blankets*